Signed in as:

 Please visit www.restoreallsaints.org for the All Saints Church history and its restoration.

-In August 1995, an arsonist set fire to All Saints Church in Stuart, Iowa, aiming to "take the heart and soul out of a small Catholic community."
+In August 1995, an arsonist set fire to All Saints Church in Stuart, Iowa, aiming to 'take the heart and soul out of a small Catholic community.'
 Instead, the town’s spirit endured.
-Over the years, the All Saints Church history has become a testament to resilience.
-Fifteen years later, Project Restore is well on its way to reviving Historic All Saints as a vibrant community cultural center and a sought-after wedding venue in Iowa, promoting both cultural engagement and religious tolerance.
+Over the years, the history of All Saints Church has become a testament to resilience.
+Project Restore spent years reviving Historic All Saints as a vibrant community cultural center and a sought-after wedding venue in Iowa.

-The museum located in Historic All Saints, once a Catholic church with a rich All Saints Church history, offers a self-guided video tour on interactive kiosks that explain the world's religions in a non-promotional, unbiased format.
-You’ll learn about Christianity, Islam, Hinduism, Buddhism, Judaism, Indigenous, Chinese Traditional, and even Non-Religions.
+The museum located in Historic All Saints offers a self-guided video tour on interactive kiosks that explain the world's religions in a non-promotional, unbiased format.
+You’ll learn about Christianity, Islam, Hinduism, Buddhism, Judaism, Indigenous, Chinese Traditional, and even non-religions.
 Throughout your learning experience, the Saints Center doesn’t ask you to endorse anyone’s faith but hopes you will respect the richness and diversity of human faith and people’s religious freedom.
 We believe that studying religion opens your mind to the world’s many rituals and traditions, giving new meaning to why we are here.
 You become a scholar of the world.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.